 Many mathematics and statistics majors study away during their junior year.

 If you are planning to study away and you are a statistics major (or plan to be), please contact one of our statistics faculty at the start of the Fall semester of your sophomore year to talk about your plans.
-More information for statistics majors can be found by scrolling down past the mathematics information.

 No matter which major you are planning, you should also make use of the school resources like the Office of Global Education.
 You can also read comments by previous majors who studied away on our Study Away comments page.